 I enjoy rising early.
 It’s quiet.
 The family is asleep, and I have the time to myself.
 This is when I do most of my blogging.

 As the children wake up they chatter, wander the house, and find something to do.
-One takes a long bath every morning, another plays, and some curl up with a good book.
+One takes a long bath every morning, another child plays, and a third child curls up with a good book.
 It varies.

 9:30 Morning Time